gmvoit/ExpCGM/notebooks/MSUGeneralizable.md

 ## Non-thermal Support Energy

 Non-thermal forms of atmospheric support energy can be accounted for with the $f_\mathrm{th}$ and $f_\varphi$ parameters defined on the [Essentials](/ExpCGM/descriptions/Essentials) page.
-Each parameter can be a user-defined function of radius that is included in the integrals deter
+Each parameter can be a user-defined function of radius that is included in the integrals for the cumulative mass and energy integrals.

-Here we define functions that simply set those parameters equal to unity:
+Here we define functions that simply set those parameters equal to unity and include a function for $\alpha_\mathrm{eff} that becomes important when $f_\mathrm$ depends on radius:

 ```python
 # Assume all of the atmospheric support energy is thermal